pestopasta74/pestopasta74/README.md

 - [Projectile-Motion-Sim](https://github.com/Quantum-Dev-Group/Projectile-Motion-Sim): A Python simulation of projectile motion using Pygame.
 - [Tic-Tac-Toe](https://github.com/pestopasta74/Tic-Tac-Toe): A simple terminal-based Tic-Tac-Toe game.
 - [Towers-of-Hanoi](https://github.com/pestopasta74/Towers-of-Hanoi): A command-line implementation of the classic Towers of Hanoi puzzle.
+- [Computer-Science-Project](https://github.com/pestopasta74/Computer-Science-Project): The computer science project that I'm doing for A-level

 ## Get in Touch